collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 ### Register the plugin

-Now that eveything is ready let's start with installing our plugin both on the server and on the client side.
+Now that everything is ready let's start with installing our plugin both on the server and on the client side.

 Open the `src/server/index.js` file and add the following code: